TMW Online FAQs

 - DIP Summary

 To do this, you can go to the case summary menu, select 'documents' and all documentation that has been generated for the case will be available.

 Then press ‘view’ next to the relevant box.

 - From the case summary menu, select 'documents' and all documentation that has been generated for the case will be available.

 - Then press ‘view’ next to the relevant box.

 You are also able to print the DIP Certificate this way.

 For simple step-by-step instructions on how to attach documents, read our Scan and Attach guide.

-The maximum file size for TMW Online is 5MB and TMW MTE is up to 3MB.
+The maximum file size for each document on TMW Online is 5MB and for TMW MTE is up to 3MB.

-We hope we have answered the most common questions above, but if you’re still unsure about something, you can speak to Dedicated Broker Support through Broker Chat.
+We hope we have answered the most common questions above, but if you’re still unsure about something, you can contact one of our experienced advisers on Broker Chat.